MoHoushmand/mo/_sources/quantum_computers/quantum_computers.md

 # The Hardware of Quantum Computers

-When we build a quantum computer, we need to integrate different kinds of technologies to be able to interact with the machine.
-The quantum computer contains the following 'building blocks':
+Building Quantum Computers is an extremely challenging task.
+In the following chapters, we will learn about the different building blocks of a quantum computer and how we build one by integrating different kinds of technologies interacting with the machine.

 We will begin to give an overview of the whole system, a brief journey through all layers.
 In the next 4-6 chapters we will dive deeper in the layer of the quantum chip (qubits).